-Meetings help businesses function as a whole.
-Without meetings, it would be very difficult for different teams or for people on the same team to be on the same page about different tasks and their progress.
+We agree that without meetings, it would be very difficult for different teams or for people on the same team to be on the same page about different tasks and their progress.

-- Team meetings keep everyone in the sync
+- Team meetings keep everyone in sync.

-- Meetings can be a huge learning environment for a growing organization
+- Meetings can be a huge learning environment for a growing organization.

-- Big projects are possible only because of effective meetings across different departments
+- Big projects are possible only because of effective meetings across different departments.

-- Meetings keep the organization on track
+- Meetings keep the organization on track.

 Meetings are great but there is a caveat that not all meetings are the same.